oran-testing/docs/rstFiles/quickstart.rst

    git clone --recurse-submodules https://github.com/oran-testing/ran-tester-ue

-Then build the necessary containers:
+Then, build the necessary containers:

-Run this to pull images for the **components** profile defined in ``~/docker-compose.yaml``, which includes rtUE, Jammer, Uu agent, and sniffer.
+Run this to pull images for the **components** profile defined in ``~/docker-compose.yaml``, which includes rtUE, Jammer, Uu agent, and Sniffer.

 .. code-block:: bash